Jetchisel/vboxinit/README.md

-vboxinit comes from the phpvirtualbox project which works for sysV init.This is the modified/rewritten version for openSuSE using systemd.Kudos to Ian Moore the autor of phpvirtualbox
+vboxinit comes from the phpvirtualbox project which works for sysV init.This is the modified/rewritten version for openSuSE.
+Kudos to Ian Moore the author of phpvirtualbox